Nimzo8/deskitiq-privacy/README.md

 - DeskitIQ does **not** use analytics, telemetry, crash reporting, ads, or third-party tracking services
 - DeskitIQ does **not** perform automatic external update checks in the current version

-If any of those details change in the future, the privacy policy in `index.html` should be updated before publishing a new version.

-## Publish With GitHub Pages

-1. Create or open the public GitHub repository: `deskitiq-privacy`
-2. Make sure these files are in the root of the repository:
-   - `index.html`
-   - `README.md`
-   - `.nojekyll`
-3. In GitHub, open the repository.
-4. Go to **Settings**.
-5. Go to **Pages**.
-6. Under **Build and deployment**, choose **Deploy from a branch**.
-7. Choose the `main` branch and the `/ (root)` folder.
-8. Save.
-9. Wait for GitHub Pages to finish publishing.

-Your privacy policy URL should be:

 ```text
 https://nimzo8.github.io/deskitiq-privacy/